satyamsoni/llm-llamaindex-langgraph-rag/README.md

 ## How to setup
 1. Clone the repo "git@github.com:satyamsoni/llm-llamaindex-langgraph-rag.git"
 2. Run Setup file "source ./setup.sh" after giving execute permission.
+3. create a folder name "ingest" and please copy all files inside.

 ## How to Try